From the neon lights of Vegas to the soulful jazzy rhythms of New Orleans, this trip will bring your American dream to life!

 It’s time to stop dreaming and start doing, so settle in and get comfortable - you’re about to cruise the famous Route 66 and experience some of the very best sights the USA has to offer!
 This epic two-week adventure will have you fully immersed in the varying subcultures across the States.
 From the neon lights of Las Vegas to the cowboys and BBQ joints of Texas and the soulful Jazz of New Orleans, this unforgettable trip will open your mind to the vastness of this great country, and leave your American wanderlust satiated!

 We spend 14 days exploring USA.
-We visit Los Angeles, New Orleans, Las Vegas, Williams, Grand Canyon, Monument Valley, Durango, Santa Fe, Amarillo, Fort Worth, Austin, Lafayette, Houston Space Center, Avery Island.
+We visit Los Angeles, Las Vegas, Williams, Grand Canyon, Durango, Santa Fe, Amarillo, Fort Worth, Austin, Lafayette, New Orleans.